-Today I thought I’d review a film I’ve liked for a long time, and I’ve had a lot of positive feedback about my ‘80s film reviews in the past and I’d love to hear your thoughts on this one.
+Today I thought I’d write a review of ‘Dirty Dancing’ as I have loved this film for a long time, and I’ve had a lot of positive feedback about my ‘80s film reviews in the past!

 ‘Dirty Dancing’ follows a young middle-class girl, Baby, on holiday with her family.
 It’s the early 1960s and Baby is desperate for something to happen to her- she wants to find love, find adventure, and find out what the world is like outside of her middle-class family circle.